 Fringe benefits are the additional benefits and services that are provided by a company to its employees in addition to their direct salary.
 Therefore, fringe scan be defined as the additional benefits and services that a company provides to its employees on the basis of their performance.
-Both the terms, benefits and services, are considered similar by most people but some believe that for those items that can be associated with some monetary value whereas services is applicable for the items that cannot be associated with any direct money values.
+Both the terms, benefits and services, are considered similar by most people but some believe that they are entirely different.
+According to them, benefits are applicable only for those items that can be associated with some monetary value whereas services is applicable for the items that cannot be associated with any direct money values.
 However, more or less, both the terms, benefits and services, mean the same in reference to fringe benefits.